pkicsiny/BRIL_BIBGenerator/README.md

 ```sh
 process.load('Configuration.Geometry.GeometryExtended2026D63_cff')
 ```
-You can run the generation step by running the cofig file _BH_generation.py_.
+You can run the generation step by running the config file _BH_generation.py_.
 ```sh
 cmsRun BH_generation.py
 ```
 which invokes code from _BRIL_BIBGenerator/GeneratorInterface/BeamHaloGenerator/python/MIB_generator_cff.py_ which in turn invokes CMSSW through _BRIL_BIBGenerator/GeneratorInterface/BeamHaloGenerator/src/BeamHaloProducer.cc_. <br>

 #### Simulation step
-The second step consists of the transport of paticles and the simulation of particle-matter interactions in the CMSSW geometry model.
+The second step consists of the transport of particles and the simulation of particle-matter interactions in the CMSSW geometry model.
 The code for this step is created for running on lxbatch as simulating a large number of generated MIB particles might take a long time.
 First let's get the 3 necessary config files:
 ```sh
 wget https://raw.githubusercontent.com/pkicsiny/BRIL_ITsim/master/BIBGeneration/generatePU.sub
 wget https://raw.githubusercontent.com/pkicsiny/BRIL_ITsim/master/BIBGeneration/runSimTkOnly.sh